 Software redundancy in Microsoft environments follows predictable patterns.
 The following eight categories represent the most frequent and financially significant overlaps we identify in enterprise environments.

-| Category | Microsoft E5 Capability | Common Third-Party Duplicates | Overlap Risk | Typical Annual Waste (5,000 users) |
+| Category | Microsoft E5 Capability | Common Third-Party Duplicates | Overlap Risk | Typical Annual Waste (5,000 Users) |

 |---|---|---|---|---|

-| Endpoint Security | Microsoft Defender for Endpoint (EDR/XDR) | CrowdStrike Falcon, SentinelOne, Carbon Black, Symantec/Broadcom | Critical | $300,000–$750,000 |
+| Endpoint Security | Defender for Endpoint (EDR/XDR) | CrowdStrike Falcon, SentinelOne, Carbon Black, Symantec/Broadcom | Critical | $300,000–$750,000 |

 | Email Security | Defender for Office 365 (anti-phishing, safe links/attachments) | Proofpoint, Mimecast, Barracuda | Critical | $150,000–$400,000 |